of the master design

 Design Research – Personal contribution to long-term projects

-In the specific context of their question designers develop the new role and expertise from which they can make their contribution.
+In the specific context of their question, designers develop the new role and expertise from which they can make their contribution.
 It is striking that these are no longer short projects, but long-term ones.
-Nowadays, designers often work on a design question for years, because every interim design raises new questions.
-They bite into the question behind the question, creating an iterative process.
-By causing awareness among the public, and especially by contributing to actual changes through their designs.
+Nowadays, designers often work on a design question for years, because every iteration raises new questions.
 Ownership and intrinsic motivation are important in this, whether the designer has an independent professional practice or works within an agency or organization.
 Room for personal input is important in both cases, as is being able to take control.

 Design Research – How does a designer work on design questions?